valeriansaliou/node-sales-tax/README.md

 ## How are tax numbers validated?

 For now, this library only supports tax number (VAT number) validation for European countries.

+### European countries

 European VAT numbers are validated against the official `ec.europa.eu` API, which return whether a given VAT number exists or not.
 This helps you ensure a customer-provided VAT number is valid (ie. you don't have to bill VAT for this customer).

+You can manually check a VAT number on [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/vatRequest.html).